1242035/spree/guides/src/content/user/configuration/configuring_taxes.md

 ![Tax Settings](../../../images/user/config/tax_settings.jpg)

-When this option is checked, your Spree site will take it as a default [tax category](#tax-categories), find the corresponding [tax rate](#tax-rates), and multiply it times the shipping rate for each available [shipping method](/user/shipments/shipping_methods.html) offered to a customer during checkout.
+When this option is checked, your Viauco site will take it as a default [tax category](#tax-categories), find the corresponding [tax rate](#tax-rates), and multiply it times the shipping rate for each available [shipping method](/user/shipments/shipping_methods.html) offered to a customer during checkout.